-Seven serotypes (A-G) of botulinum toxin are recognised, of which 23. types A, B and E are associated with human disease (Cherington, 1998).
-Types C and D are primarily associated with disease in cattle, although there is a single report of type A botulism in range cattle in Brazil (Schocken-Iturrino et al, 1990).
-Similarly, the main botulinum toxin types reported to affect sheep are C and D, with type C being the more common toxin type involved in botulism outbreaks (Lewis, 2007).
+- 17. Seven serotypes (A-G) of botulinum toxin are recognised, of which types A, B and E are associated with human disease (Cherington, 1998).
+The main botulinum toxin types reported to affect sheep are C and D, with type C being the commonest toxin type involved in botulism outbreaks (Lewis, 2007).
 In an investigation of two outbreaks in South Africa, type C and type D toxins were detected in the feed and intestinal contents of sheep from one outbreak and type D toxin was found in the intestinal contents of sheep from the second (Van der Lugt et al, 1995).
 An outbreak associated with feeding poultry litter to sheep in South Africa was attributed to toxin type C (Van der Lugt et al, 1996).
 Botulinum toxin type C was considered the most likely cause of an outbreak in sheep in the Mojave Desert (California, USA) in 1995 following the detection of this toxin type in haemolysed blood by mouse bioassay and immunological analysis (Swift et al, 2000).
 VLA has reported to the FSA the results of botulinum toxin testing for three outbreaks of suspected botulism in sheep in England.
 Toxin type D was detected in a sample of gut contents from one of the outbreaks, but toxin testing of gut content samples from the other two outbreaks was negative (VLA, personal communication).
-The Group is not aware of any information on the susceptibility of sheep and goats to toxin types A, B or E.

-24. The Group concluded that the botulinum toxin types known to affect sheep, i.e. types C and D, were the same as those primarily affecting cattle.
+The Group is not aware of any information on the susceptibility of sheep and goats to toxin types A, B or E. - 18.
+The Group concluded that the botulinum toxin types known to affect sheep, i.e. types C and D, were the same as those primarily affecting cattle.
 These types have only very rarely been reported to be associated with disease in humans (ACMSF, 2006).
 As is the case for cattle, however, the incidence of other toxin types among sheep and goats needs to be kept under review.